Franciskid/jellyfin-plugin-ai-search/README.md

-  tokens (for 40 movie sent to the model (so with titles, actors, synopsis etc) it goes up to 7000 tokens, which for mistral-medium which i am using equals to about 0.01$, there is probably some optimization to do, and a better model wouldn't need so much info about a movie i guess so that would shrik the payload), and the index build was a one-time $0.02 for my library.
+  tokens (for 40 movie sent to the model (so with titles, actors, synopsis etc) it goes up to 7000 tokens, which for mistral-medium which i am using equals to about 0.01$, there is probably some optimization to do, and a better model wouldn't need so much info about a movie i guess so that would shrink the payload), and the index build was a one-time $0.05 for my library.

 ## Troubleshooting